 SEC.
 29. Economic Empowerment and Support. - Persons living with HIV shall not be deprived of any employment, livelihood, micro-finance, self-help, and cooperative programs by reason of their HIV status, except as may be provided under this Act.
-The DSWD, in coordination with the DILG, DOLE and TESDA, shall develop enabling policies and guidelines to ensure economic empowerment and independence designed for persons living with HIV.
+The DSWD, in coordination with the DILG, DOLE, and TESDA, shall develop enabling policies and guidelines to ensure economic empowerment and independence designed for persons living with HIV.

 SEC.
-30. Care and Support for Persons Living with HIV. - The DSWD, in coordination with DOH, shall develop care and support programs for persons living with HIV, which shall include peer-led counseling and support, social protection, welfare assistance, and mechanisms for case management.
+30. Care and Support for Persons Living With HIV. - The DSWD, in coordination with DOH, shall develop care and support programs for persons living with HIV, which shall include peer-led counselling and support, social protection, welfare assistance, and mechanisms for case management.
 These programs shall include care and support for the affected children, families, and partners of persons living with HIV.

 SEC.
-31. Care ad Support for Overseas Filipinos Living with HIV. - The OWWA, in coordination with the DSWD, DOH, PhilHealth, DFA, Philippine Overseas Employment Administration (POEA), CFO, National Reintegration Center for OFWs (NRCO), and BOQ shall develop a program to provide a stigma-free comprehensive reintegration, care and support program, including economic, social and medical support, for overseas Filipinos who have been repatriated or are about to be repatriated due to their HIV status.
+31. Care and Support for Overseas Filipinos Living with HIV. - The OWWA, in coordination with the DSWD, DOH, PhilHealth, DFA, Philippine Overseas Employment Administration (POEA), CFO, National Reintegration Center for OFWs (NRCO), and BOQ shall develop a program to provide a stigma-free comprehensive reintegration, care and support program, including economic, social and medical support, for overseas Filipinos who have been repatriated or are about to be repatriated due to their HIV status.

-ARTICLE VII ACREDITATION, MONITORING, AND EVALUATION

-SEC.
-32.Accreditation. - The DOH shall accredit:

-a) Public and private HIV testing facilities based on their capacity to deliver testing services including HIV counseling;

-b) Institutions or organizations that train HIV and AIDS counselor in coordination with DSWD; and c) Competent HIV and AIDS counselors for persons with disability, including but not limited to, translator for the hearing-impaired and a) Determine and monitor the magnitude and progression of HIV and AIDS in the Philippines to help the national government evaluate the adequacy and efficacy of HIV prevention and treatment programs being employed;

-Braille for the visually-impaired clients in coordination with the National Council for Disability Affairs (NCDA).

-SEC.
-33. HIV and AIDS Monitoring and Evaluation. - The DOH shall maintain a comprehensive HIV and AIDS monitoring and evaluation program that shall serve the following purposes:

-b) Receive, collate, process and evaluate all HIV and AIDS-related medical reports from all hospitals, clinics, laboratories, and testing centers, including HIV-related death and relevant data from public and private hospitals, various databanks or information system: Provided, That it shall adopt a coding system that ensures anonymity and confidentiality; and c) Submit an annual report to the PNAC containing the findings of its monitoring and evaluation activities in compliance with his mandate.

-ARTICLE VIII CONFIDENTIALITY

-SEC.
-34. Confidentiality. - The confidentiality and privacy of any individual who has been tested for HIV, exposed to HIV, has HIV infection or HIV and AIDS-related illnesses, or was treated for HIV-related illnesses shall be guaranteed.
-The following acts violate confidentiality and privacy;
+1 ARTICLE VII 2 ACCREDITATION, MONITORING, AND EVALUATION 3 4 SEC.
+32. Accreditation The DOH shall accredit: 5 a.
+Public and private HIV testing facilities based on their capacity to deliver testing 6 services including HIV counselling; 7 b.
+Institutions or organizations that train HIV and AIDS counsellors in coordination 8 with DSWD; and 10 c.
+Competent HIV and AIDS counsellors for persons with disability, including but 11 not limited to, translators for the hearing-impaired and Braille for the visually- impaired clients in coordination with the National Council for Disability Affairs (NCDA).
+12 13 (NCDA).
+14 SEC 33 HIV and AIDS Monitoring and Evaluation.
+The DOLL shall assist 15 SEC.
+33. HIV and AIDS Monitoring and Evaluation. - The DOH shall maintain a 16 comprehensive HIV and AIDS monitoring and evaluation program that shall serve the following purposes: 17 18 and progression of the and Albo in the 19 Philippines to help the national government evaluate the adequacy and efficacy 20 of HIV prevention and treatment programs being employed; b.
+Receive, collate, process, and evaluate all HIV and AIDS-related medical reports 21 from all hospitals, clinics, laboratories, and testing centers, including HIV-related 22 deaths and relevant data from public and private hospitals, various databanks or 23 information systems: Provided , That it shall adopt a coding system that ensures anonymity and confidentiality; and 25 c.
+Submit an annual report to the PNAC containing the findings of tis monitoring 26 and evaluation activities in compliance with this mandate.
+27 A DITIOL E VIIII 28 ARTICLE VIII 29 CONFIDENTIALITY 30 SEC 24 Confidentially The State of the State 31 SEC.
+34. Confidentiality. - The confidentiality and privacy of any individual who has 32 been tested for HIV, exposed to HIV, has HIV infection or HIV and AIDS-related 33 illnesses, or was treated for HIV-related illnesses shall be guaranteed.
+The following 34 acts violate confidentiality and privacy: 35 a.
+Release of HIV Testing and HIV-Related Test Results The result of any HIV 36 testing or HIV-related testing shall be released only to the individual who submitted to the test after receiving post-test counselling.
+If a patient is below fifteen (15) years of age or is mentally incapacitated, the result may be released